matrix-org/synapse/docs/specification.rst

 Leaving rooms
 -------------
+..
+TODO kegan
+  - TODO: Grace period before deletion?
+  - TODO: Under what conditions should a room NOT be purged?

 A user can leave a room to stop receiving events for that room.
 A user must have joined the room before they are eligible to leave the room.
 If the room is an "invite-only" room, they will need to be re-invited before they can re-join the room.